stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/FLASH/Write_Protection/readme.txt

 - Enable Write protection:
    To enable the Write Protection, uncomment the line "#define WRITE_PROTECTION_ENABLE" in main.c file.
-   To protect a set of pages, the user has to call the function FLASH_EnableWriteProtection.
+   To protect a set of pages, the user has to call the function FLASH_EraseOptionBytes to erase all the option bytes then to call the function  FLASH_EnableWriteProtection .
-   The parameter of this function will define the number of pages to be protected.
+   The parameter of the later function will define the number of pages to be protected (The desired pages and already protected pages).
    To load the new option byte values, a system Reset is necessary, for this, the function NVIC_SystemReset() is used.